-11. To effectively cover the full spectrum of communications and audio-visual media services, the Authority recommends that the legislative framework be broadened to explicitly provide for OTTs.
+15. To effectively cover the full range of communications and audio-visual media services, the Authority's legislative framework will be broadened to explicitly provide for OTTs, where applicable.

-5.6 OTT Media Content Regulation
+5.4 OTT Media Content Regulation

 The Authority is tasked with guiding the development of the broadcasting sector in a manner to safeguard, enrich and strengthen the national, social, cultural and economic well-being of the society.
 The Act requires that the Authority regulate the provision of broadcasting services in a manner that is consistent with sections 4 and 5 of the Constitution.